-In addition, it is noticeable that in this order Irenaeus actually seems to have followed a manuscript copy of his collection, as it came down to us later.
-Because after in Adversus haereses III 9-11 he first considers Matthew, then Luke and Mark and finally Joh, in III 12 he continues with Acts (1:16-17).
-He not only refers once to Acts, but in the same chapter also deals with Acts 2, then Acts 3, Acts 4, Acts 5, Acts 10, adds Acts 8 and 9, and then goes to Acts 17, Acts 14, Acts 7, Acts 15.
-In the next chapter, chapter 15 of Adversus haereses III, he moves on to the letters of Paul.
-Here he first cites Rom 10, followed by 1 Cor 15, Gal 1-2, before he begins in Adversus haereses III 14 to show the connection between Luke and Paul by first going back to Acts 15-16, then to 2 Tim 4, Col 4 and Acts 20.
-Finally he adds a long list of authorities, which takes him through the Gospel of Luke, beginning with Lk 1 and ending with the last chapter Lk 24.
-Indeed, not very many chapters are left out in between.
-In Adversus haereses III 15 he continues this list with some testimonies from Acts.
-And in Adversus haereses III 16 he then turns to John, but apparently in order to introduce the first two Epistles of John, both of which are explicitly quoted (in the singular as if they were one letter), first 1 John, then 2 John.
-Finally, Irenaeus also adds a quote from 1 Peter in the same chapter.
-After further systematic discussions in Adversus haereses III 17 - IV 14 Irenaeus comes to speak about the opening of the book of Revelation in IV 14 (Rev 1), and in Adversus haereses IV 16 it sounds as if he had Jam 2 in his mind.
-Adversus haereses IV 17 provides another explicit reference to John and his Revelation (5:8), and in IV 18 the quotations from Rev (11:19 ; 21:3 ) accumulate, with a further quote from Rev 3 in Adverses haereses IV 20, after he had quoted from Hermas 2.
-Finally, in the same chapter, there are four further quotations from Revelation (1:12-13; 1:17-18, 5.6; 19:11-12).
-Of course, the fact that Adversus haereses V, from chapter 26 onwards, is increasingly equipped with quotations from Revelation, is less surprising in view of the salvation-historical orientation of Irenaeus' argument in it.
+In addition, it is notable that in presenting this order of the gospels, Irenaeus seems to have followed a manuscript in his collection, as it came down to us later, for in Adversus haereses III 9-11, after considering Matthew, then Luke and Mark, and finally John in III 12, he continues with Acts (1:16-17).
+Not only does he refer once to Acts, but, in the same chapter, he also deals with Acts 2, then Acts 3, 4, 5, 10, to which he adds Acts 8 and 9, then moves on to Acts 17, 14, 7, and 15.
+In the next chapter of Book III, which is Chapter 15, he moves on to the letters of Paul.
+Here he first cites Rom 10, followed by 1 Cor 15, Gal 1-2, before showing the connection between Luke and Paul in Adversus haereses III 14 by going back first to Acts 15-16, then to 2 Tim 4, Col 4 and Acts 20.
+Finally he adds a long string of authorities, which takes him through the Gospel of Luke, beginning with Lk 1 and ending with the final chapter, Lk 24.
+Indeed, few chapters in between are omitted.
+In Adversus haereses III 15, he continues this list with some material drawn from Acts.
+And in Adversus haereses III 16, he turns to John, but apparently in order to introduce his first two Epistles, both of which he explicitly cites (in the singular, as if they amounted to one Epistle), first 1 John, then 2 John.
+Finally, he quotes from 1 Peter in the same chapter.
+After further systematic discussion in Adversus haereses III 17 - IV 14, Irenaeus starts speaking about the opening of the Book of Revelations in IV 14 (Rev 1) and Adversus haereses IV 16, sounding as though he has Jam 2 in mind.
+In Adversus haereses IV 17, he makes another explicit reference to John and Revelation (5:8), drawing more quotes from the text (11:19; 21:3 ) in IV 18.
+He draws a final one from Rev 3 in Adverses haereses IV 20, after quoting from Hermas 2.
+In that same chapter lie four further citations from Revelation (1:12-13; 1:17-18, 5.6; 19:11-12).
+Of course, the fact that Adversus haereses V, from Chapter 26 onwards, is increasingly packed with quotes from Revelation is less surprising in view of the salvific-historical orientation of Irenaeus' argument.

-Looking back at the series of quotations from Adversus haereses III 9 to IV 20 that are mentioned here and viewed as a whole, the cited passages show that the sequence of the quoted works are most easily explained, if Irenaeus followed a physical copy of his text collection which comprised almost all of the great writings, as we know them being contained in the New Testament.
-Even if not all 27 writings that we have today in the New Testament are verifiable in books III 8 to IV 20, the quotes and the order of them - despite the diversity of the passages in between - speak for Irenaeus’ repeated reference to an at least extensive copy.
+The sequence of the quotes in Adversus haereses III 9 to IV 20 suggests that Irenaeus followed a physical copy of his collection that comprised nearly all of the great texts, as we know them, in the New Testament.
+Even if not all twenty-seven texts of today’s New Testament are verifiable in Books III 8 to IV 20, the quotes and their order—despite the diversity of the passages between them—point to his repeated reference to what was at least an extensive copy.

-When we go back to the first order of the Gospels in Irenaeus that we mentioned, Irenaeus does not necessarily see history as a chronological sequence, but rather as a display of God’s saving actions that provides the basic structure of the overall account, while history with its concrete dates and events seems rather peripheral to him.
+In the first of the aforementioned orders of the Gospels, Irenaeus does not necessarily see history as a chronological sequence, but rather as a display of God’s acts of salvation.
+These provide the overall structure of the account, while history with its concrete dates and events seems rather peripheral.